 3) Health risks (why this matters)

-Body fat isn’t “inactive.”
-It influences hormones and inflammation throughout the body.
-Over time, that can affect mobility, metabolism, breathing comfort, and even how well a cat handles anesthesia.
+Body fat is not inactive storage.
+It influences hormones and inflammation all over the body.
+Over time, that can affect joints, blood sugar, breathing, daily energy, and overall comfort.

-- Arthritis and joint pain: extra load makes movement uncomfortable, which reduces activity further.
+- Arthritis and joint pain: extra weight makes movement harder, which usually reduces movement even more.

-- Breathing strain + heat intolerance: overweight cats may pant sooner and tolerate heat poorly.
+- Breathing strain and heat intolerance: heavier cats may pant sooner and handle warm weather less well.

-- Urinary and GI issues: low movement + low moisture can contribute to constipation and urinary discomfort.
+- Urinary and GI issues: less movement and lower water intake can stack with constipation or urinary discomfort.

-If your cat’s weight gain came fast or you also see appetite, thirst, energy, or litter box changes, don’t treat it as “just lifestyle.”
-Use this PCC overview for early warning signs: How to tell if your cat is sick (10 signs).
+If your cat’s weight gain came on quickly, or you also see appetite changes, thirst changes, weakness, or litter box changes, do not assume it is “just lifestyle.”
+This PCC guide is a helpful early-warning overview: How to tell if your cat is sick (10 signs).

 4) Before you start: the vet-safe basics

-- BCS score so you have a baseline.
+- Body Condition Score (BCS) so you have a real baseline

-- Any conditions that change the plan (arthritis, dental pain, urinary history).
+- Any medical issues that change the plan, such as arthritis, dental pain, or urinary history

 B) Your two non-negotiables